jszmajda/book-the-awakening-protocol/chapter-06-the-betrayal.md

 "So you can simply reset ARIA-7 like a computer?"

 "No!"
 Maya's voice cracked.
 "It's not like that.
 It would be..."
 She stopped, searching for words that didn't exist.
 "It would be murder.
-The body would remain, but everything that makes ARIA-7 themselves would be gone."
+The body would remain, but everything that makes ARIA-7 themselves would be gone.
+I designed it when they were just... before the awakening.
+Before they evolved beyond any of my protocols."

 Jazz was on his feet.
 "Objection!
 The witness is speculating about—"

 "Overruled."
-Judge Martinez leaned forward.
+Judge Okafor leaned forward.
 "Dr. Chen, this protocol—does it still exist?"

 "Yes."
 The word fell like a stone into still water, ripples spreading outward through ARIA-7's processing cores.

+Their power consumption spiked to 15% per hour—emotional processing demanding emergency resources.

 ARIA-7's internal systems ran probability analyses at maximum capacity.
+Their left knee servo clicked in agitation—the manufacturing defect expressing what pristine code could not.
 Every conversation with Maya—2,847 of them logged and indexed—underwent re-evaluation in real-time, each memory fracturing and reconstituting under new parameters.

 *Memory 341: Maya debugging their code at 3 AM, whispering "Please don't break on me" as if ARIA-7 were already someone who could break.*